|

 and the frontal cortex. |

-What are the immediate (short-term)
+What are the immediate (short-term)effects of methamphetamine abuse?

 As a powerful stimulant, methamphetamine,